Guide General

 • Most flexible transfer policies

-• Needs-based justification not required
+• Needs-based justification not required for most cases

 • Minimum transfer size: /24